enonic/old-xp-doc/doc/developer/ssjs/index.rst

 =====================

 Enonic XP primarily uses server-side Javascript for application development.
-Our goal is simply that developers from any background - PHP, .net, Java, Python, etc, etc will be able to understand and quickly be productive with Enonic XP.
+Our goal is to enable any developer - PHP, .net, Java, Python, etc, etc to quickly be productive with Enonic XP.

-We are often asked how it compares to NodeJS, here are the main differences:
+Here are some highlights on how it works:

-* Runs inside the Java Virtual Machine using the Nashorn javascript engine, a highly performant, portable and robust platform.
+* Runs on the Java Virtual Machine using the Nashorn javascript engine, a highly performant, portable and robust platform.
 * Multithreaded request-response approach - simplifying software development and utilization of modern multi-core hardware
 * Implements central parts of CommonJS module specification (http://wiki.commonjs.org/wiki/Modules/1.1) like RequireJS - but not all
-* You can invoke Java directly from your scripts - quickly accessing powerful Java capabilities
+* You can invoke Java directly from your scripts - quickly accessing powerful Java libraries

-This chapter brings you an overview of the core concepts of the XP framework.
+Beyond simply executing Javascript on the server, the XP framework provides a range of capabilities, primarily associated with HTTP.
+Read more below to learn about the basic concepts.

 .. toctree::
     :maxdepth: 1

+    http-controllers
     global-objects
     http-request
     http-response
     http-cookies
-    http-controllers
     http-filters
     javascript-java-bridge